 The chronic symptoms of CIRS are alarming and could have a significant impact on your health.
 Therefore, it is not only important to treat your symptoms, but to also determine their cause as soon as possible.
 Make an appointment with your doctor to review how you are feeling.
 At your visit, your doctor will perform a medical exam, as well as discuss your health history for illnesses that cause CIRS and other forms of inflammation.
 They may also ask you if your immediate family members currently have or have ever had a condition like Lyme disease or cancer.
 In most cases, they will want a blood test to see if your body is reacting to inflammation.
 They will look for other reasons for your symptoms, including diabetes mellitus, liver disease, renal disease, and several autoimmune illnesses.
 They will also talk to you about your diet and home environment to determine if the cause is external.

-Talk to your doctor about the chances that the toxicity is coming from your home or what you eat.
-Whether you need to eliminate recluse spiders from your attic, treat your lyme disease, or remove mold from your bathroom ceiling, stopping the reason for your CIRS at the source can improve your medical prognosis and ensure no one else in your family develops the illness.
+Talk to your doctor about the chances that the toxicity is coming from your home or what you may be eating.
+Whether you need to eliminate recluse spiders from your attic, treat your Lyme disease, or remove mold from your bathroom ceiling, stopping the reason for your CIRS at the source can improve your medical prognosis and ensure that no one else in your family develops the illness.
 It can also help rule out other types of disease.

 No matter the cause, chronic inflammatory response syndrome is a severe illness with lasting consequences.
-In many cases, it does develop as a result of toxic mold exposure, which is why it is important to have your home checked if you or your doctor think mold may be causing your symptoms.
-A professional mold inspection completed by an experienced technician will determine if mold is present, and they will let you know what needs to be done to safely remove it.
+In many cases, it does develop as a result of toxic mold exposure, which is why it is important to have your home checked for a mold infestation if you or your doctor think mold may be causing your symptoms.
+A professional mold inspection completed by an experienced mold remediation professional will determine if mold is present, and they will let you know what needs to be done to safely and completely remove it.

-You can schedule a complimentary in-home consultation with an experienced mold removal company in your area.
-They will investigate for signs of mold in your home and provide your doctor with a formal report if mold is present.
-They will also determine what caused the mold to grow.
-Follow this link to get a list of qualified mold removal professionals in your area that offer free in-home inspections.
+You can schedule a complimentary in-home consultation with an experienced mold removal company in your area for absolutely no cost to you.
+They will investigate for signs of mold in your home and provide you, and your doctor at your request, with a formal report if mold is present.
+They will also determine what issue has caused the mold to grow.
+Follow this link to get a list of qualified mold removal professionals in your area that offer free in-home mold inspections.